makerdiary/nrf52840-m2-devkit/README.md

 > An open-source developer kit based on nRF52840 M.2 module, designed for IoT prototyping

 ## Description
-nRF52840 M.2 Developer Kit is a versatile IoT prototyping platform, including the [nRF52840 M.2 Module]() and [M.2 Dock]().
-You can use the Dev Kit to prototype your IoT solutions and then scale to production using the [nRF52840 M.2 Module]() combined with your custom PCB hardware in a short time.
+nRF52840 M.2 Developer Kit is a versatile IoT prototyping platform, including the [nRF52840 M.2 Module](https://wiki.makerdiary.com/nrf52840-m2) and [M.2 Dock](https://wiki.makerdiary.com/m2-dock).
+You can use the Dev Kit to prototype your IoT solutions and then scale to production using the nRF52840 M.2 Module combined with your custom PCB hardware in a short time.

-The [nRF52840 M.2 Module]() is an M.2 E-Key form factor module for Bluetooth Low Energy, Bluetooth mesh, Thread, Zigbee, 802.15.4, ANT and 2.4 GHz proprietary applications on the nRF52840 SoC.
+The [nRF52840 M.2 Module](https://wiki.makerdiary.com/nrf52840-m2) is an M.2 E-Key form factor module for Bluetooth Low Energy, Bluetooth mesh, Thread, Zigbee, 802.15.4, ANT and 2.4 GHz proprietary applications on the nRF52840 SoC.

-The [M.2 Dock]() extends the interfaces compared to the nRF52840 M.2 Module through an M.2 E-Key connector.
+The [M.2 Dock](https://wiki.makerdiary.com/m2-dock) extends the interfaces compared to the nRF52840 M.2 Module through an M.2 E-Key connector.
 This design also features a fully-integrated [DAPLink](https://armmbed.github.io/DAPLink/) debugger with [Power Profiling](power-profiling.md), enabling you to program, debug and perform real-time current profiling of your IoT applications without using external tools.

-## Features
+## Key Features

 * nRF52840 M.2 Module
 	- Nordic Semiconductor nRF52840 SoC
 	- 64 MHz Arm® Cortex-M4 with FPU, 1 MB Flash + 256 KB RAM